There are some amazing things that happen when you live a travel life.

 Friends call and say, “Uhm… did you have a package sent here?” because you forgot to notify the people who really live at the address you used.

-The girls ask “where am I going to have my birthday?” and you name some other state than you are in right now.
+The girls ask “where am I going to have my birthday?” and you name some other state or country than you are in right now.

 You get really good at eating cheap at restaurants and using coupons and finding deals on food.